nsdigirolamo/ray-tracing-in-one-weekend/README.md

 ![A zoomed-in image of multiple colored spheres.
 The sphere on the left is made of glass](https://i.imgur.com/FMt7cMx.png)

 This final image took an embarassing 20 hours and 13 minutes to render.
-In this scene I used a higher pixel sample rate and included more objects.
-Also the ray tracer is just not very optimized, so it takes a very long time.
+In this scene I used a higher pixel sample rate than the other images and included more objects.
+It's also all done on the CPU and is not parallelized, so that could be another factor in why it took so long.

 ![An image of three large spheres surrounded by many smaller spheres.](https://i.imgur.com/9rPgdEo.png)